 By all rights Norway should be the best place to see the Northern Lights in Europe – I mean, it reaches the farthest north – and yet it has one huge downfall that has ruined many a Northern Lights chasing tour.

 So if you head to one of the popular places in Norway to see the Northern Lights like Tromsø, Bodø, Lofoten, or Alta, while there’s a very high chance that the Northern Lights will be dancing above you every night you’re there, there’s an even higher chance that you’re not going to see any of it through all those thick clouds.
 So dumb.

-Luckily for us though, there’s a magical little village in the very north of Swedish Lapland called Abisko, which is in the middle of nowhere so there’s no light pollution, and it lies directly under the aurora oval, so there’s pretty much always going to be at least some aurora activity there.
+Abisko is a magical little village in the very north of Swedish Lapland called Abisko, which is in the middle of nowhere so there’s no light pollution, and it lies directly under the aurora oval, so there’s pretty much always going to be at least some aurora activity there.
 The views here are nowhere near as beautiful as Norway, but your chances of seeing the Northern Lights even without a tour are excellent.